 The AT1 Securities are convertible into Ordinary Shares of the Bank in the event of the Bank's Common Equity Tier 1 ("CET1") ratio falling below 7 per cent.

 Tier 2 Subordinated Debt:

 Tier 2 consists of 3 tranches of subordinated debt notes; fully described in Note 19 of the Annual Report.
-The balance of the 2013 subordinated debt was redeemed in 2019.
+The balance on the 2014 subordinated debt was redeemed in 2020.